BlackHart98/Chirp/README.md

 # Chirp (Readme)

 ## In a nutshell
-All response are of the json format
+All responses are of the json format

 ```json
 {